GaleguinhoCakeHud/CakeHUD/README.md

 4-Start Team Fortress 2
 5-Have fun! :D

-PS:You can vereficate the arquive, the windows will tell "Windows Protected your computer".
+PS:You can verify the archive, Windows will tell "Windows Protected your computer".
 Is not virus If you want to download the zip.
 Go to this link:https://github.com/GaleguinhoCakeHud/CakeHUD-Alternative-

 For any problem go to this these links and ask for help: